 How businesses can collect psychographic data

-Tracking the interests, values and activities of a customer base sounds incredibly difficult, but the internet - particularly social media and online shopping - have made this task incredibly easy.
+Tracking the interests, values, and activities of a customer base sounds incredibly difficult, but the internet - particularly social media and online shopping - has made this task incredibly easy.

 "Businesses have long-term relationships with customers, which produces a stream of psychographic data."